gitlabhq/omnibus-gitlab/doc/roles/README.md

   Enables the sentinel service on the machine,

   *By default, enables no other services.*

 - **redis_master_role**

-  Enables the redis service and monitoring, and allows configuring the master password
+  Enables the Redis service and monitoring, and allows configuring the master password

   *By default, enables no other services.*

 - **redis_slave_role**

-  Enables the redis service and monitoring
+  Enables the Redis service and monitoring

   *By default, enables no other services.*